DespinaSfa/game-master/README.md

 ### Description
 GameMaster is a Bullet-hell arena multiplayer pixel-art game with a special twist.

 There are 3 Players and a Game Master in an arena-like setting.
-The Players have to survive the enemys the Game Master puts on them until time runs out.
-The Game Master's goal is to eliminate all players through spawning enemys.
+The Players have to survive the enemies the Game Master puts on them until time runs out.
+The Game Master's goal is to eliminate all players through spawning enemies.
 The Players have won when the time has expired and still one player is alive.

-At the beginning the players have to choose between different prebuild characters with specific attributes like there is a tank with low damage but great health or a melee damage dealer with high mobility and damage but low health.
+At the beginning the players have to choose between different prebuilt characters with specific attributes like there is a tank with low damage but great health or a melee damage dealer with high mobility and damage but low health.

-Game start: One random player is choosen to take the role of the Game Master which takes controls of the arena and can spawn enemys, the spawn-rate is limited by the heat-level which increases when the Game Master spawns enemys rapidly.
+Game start: One random player is chosen to take the role of the Game Master which takes control of the arena and can spawn enemies, the spawn-rate is limited by the heat-level which increases when the Game Master spawns enemys rapidly.

 The game network system is a client-server model with one player hosting the server and the others joining in.